Civil engineers plan, organise and oversee the building and maintenance of structures such as dams, bridges, sewerage systems and roads.

 Shortage of civil engineers

-Civil engineer and structural engineer also appear on Immigration New Zealand's construction and infrastructure skill shortage list.
-This means the Government is actively encouraging skilled civil and structural engineers from overseas to work in New Zealand.
+Civil engineer, environmental engineer, geotechnical engineer, and structural engineer appear on Immigration New Zealand’s long-term skill shortage list.
+Civil engineer and structural engineer also appear on Immigration New Zealand’s construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled engineers from overseas to work in New Zealand.

 Range of factors contribute to demand for civil engineers